 Glue Down Method

-• LW Mountain, Inc. recommends moisture testing, the use of moisture barriers and 100% urethane wood flooring adhesives.
+• LW Mountain, Inc. recommends moisture testing and the use of moisture barriers.
+100% urethane wood flooring adhesives should be used.

 • For the best result, do not mix adhesive products.
 Use moisture barriers and adhesives from the same manufacturer’s product line.

 • Use the trowel size recommended by the adhesive company to get required spread rate and ridging height.
 Typically, trowel size is determined by board type, size and surface texture.
 (Ensure a 95% min glue-to-board glue transfer).